 • Dining Options – as upscale or as “down home” as you prefer

 • Shopping Galore – locally owned boutiques with wonderful temptations

 • Silver Run Falls – an easily accessible waterfall and swimming hole https://www.romanticasheville.com/silver_run_falls.htm

-Originally part of the Cherokee Nation’s hunting grounds, the area remained in Cherokee hands until 1819 when they were forcibly cleared from the land and white settlers began to move in.
+The Highlands-Cashiers plateau, which includes Cashiers, NC was originally part of the Cherokee Nation’s hunting grounds.
+The area remained in Cherokee hands until 1819 when they were forcibly cleared from the land and white settlers began to move in.

-Colonel John A. Zachary, from Surry County, North Carolina, explored the plateau with his son in 1832.
+In 1832, Colonel John A. Zachary, from Surry County, NC, and his son explored the plateau.
 The next year they returned and became the first homesteaders in the area.
 His son’s house – the Zachary-Tolbert House – was a wedding gift to his bride.
 It still stands today and is the pride of the Cashiers Historical Society.

 Cashiers’ name is said to be derived from the gem mining trade that flourished here in the early 1900s.
 Miners were paid in cash for the gold and gemstones they found – hence the name Cashiers, as well as its pronunciation as “CASH-erz.”